What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 Always Aerate After Dethatching!

-Another essential aspect of lawn care, aerating the soil, is essential if you want the best results from seeding.
+Another essential aspect of lawn care is soil aeration, which is essential for achieving the best results from seeding.

-It loosens the soil, allowing the seeds to take root, and will also help fertilizers absorb before they can be degraded by sunlight.
+It loosens the soil, allowing the seeds to take root, and with it, fertilizers absorb before they can be degraded by sunlight.

 Aerating is best performed after dethatching your lawn and before seeding.